 How does Humidisorb and Humidisorb Plus X-Corrode work?

-For a more detailed explanation of how Humidisorb works, visit our how it works page.
+For a more detailed explanation of how Humidisorb packets work, visit our how it works page.

 How many packets do I need for my enclosure?